 Not sure what to pack on your upcoming ski trip?
 Get my FREE Packing Checklist.

-Exercises for Skiing
+5 Easy Exercises to Get You Ready for Skiing

 One of the first things Meaghan did was establish a routine of foundation exercises for me, which are exactly what they sound like.
 They focus on the basics so you have a solid (and safe) foundation to build on.